Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by General Quadrilateral

 The bottom line assumes the vertex $\bullet$ is $\alpha\thin\alpha\cdots=\alpha^2\delta^2$.
 This implies $\beta\thick\beta\cdots$ next to $\alpha\thin\alpha\cdots$ is $\alpha\beta^2$.
 This further implies $\alpha\cdots$ next to $\beta\thick\beta\cdots$ is $\alpha\beta\cdots=\alpha\beta^2$.
 Then this determines how one $n(\gamma^4)$ above the line is attached.

 There are three $\alpha\thin\alpha\cdots$ along the boundary of $N(\alpha^3)$.
 Each $\alpha\thin\alpha\cdots$ leads to one $n(\gamma^4)$ attached to $N(\alpha^3)$ either like the top line or the bottom line.
 Then it is easy to verify that all three $n(\gamma^4)$ must be attached to $N(\alpha^3)$ in the same way.
 Moreover, these three $n(\gamma^4)$ together form another copy of the extended neighborhood tiling $N(\alpha^3)$.
 Therefore the tiling is obtained by glueing two $N(\alpha^3)$ together according to the upper or lower line in Figure \ref{aaa-abbB}.
-Figure \ref{tiling3} shows the two glueings, and the inside of the second is the flip modification of the first with respect to the line $L$.
+If we glue according to the upper line, then we get the first of Figure \ref{flip8}.
+If we glue according to the lower line, then we get the fourth of Figure \ref{flip8}.
+Therefore we obtain the quadrilateral subdivision $Q_{\square}P_6$ of the cube, and its flip modification $FQ_{\square}P_6$.